claudiob/ff0000.github.com/_posts/2011-03-13-how-we-create-and-deploy-a-django.markdown

 layout: post
 title: "Creating and deploying Django to Rackspace"
 author: claudiob
+excerpt: "Frequently we need to create a Django project from scratch and push it on a production machine.
+This post explains how we have reduced the number of manual steps to achieve this goal."
 ---

 Frequently we need to create a Django project from scratch and push it on a production machine.
-This post explains how we have reduced the number of manual steps to achieve this goal. <!--more-->
+This post explains how we have reduced the number of manual steps to achieve this goal.

 ## Creating the blank project